Kronos-Integration/endpoint/README.md

 **Extends ReceiveEndpointDefault**

-Receiving endpoint wich can also send to itself
+Receiving endpoint wich can also send to itself.

 # install